WillssEdgar/MoodWaves/README.md

 - mocks.mocks.dart : file that is created from the build_runnner

 ##### To run the test: run ``` flutter pub run build_runner build ``` in the terminal in VSCode

+### Widget tests for Resource Page
+All files for testing in /test directory
+- mocks.dart : creates mock classes
+- mocks.mocks.dart : file that is created from build_runner, copied over
+- resource_tests.dart : implements mock classes for Resources page